e-Plugins/eventespresso/README.md

 # iDEAL plugin for Event Espresso 4.x

 ## Usage
-Use this plugin to add support for iDEAL, Bancontact, Sofort ,Paysafecard , Afterpay, Bankwire,
-First create an account at https://www.digiwallet.nl
+Use this plugin to add support for iDEAL, Bancontact, Sofort ,Paysafecard , Afterpay, Bankwire First create an account at https://www.digiwallet.nl